xieyuheng/inner/topics/computer-science/logic-programming/essentials-of-constraint-programming.md

 completion of a program.
 Note that SLD resolution does not admit fair derivations in any case, since always the left most atom of a state is chosen for `Unfold`.

+# 5. Constraint Logic Programming

+CLP languages combine the advantages of LP languages (declarative, for arbitrary predicates, non-deterministic) with those of constraint solvers
+(declarative, efficient for special predicates, deterministic).

+- **Xie:** Note that a constraint solver is deterministic.

+The solution state is the remaining goals and the constraints, substitution is merged into constraints.

+- **Xie:** Maybe we should not merged substitution into constraints in practical implementation.

+- **Xie:** Arbitrary first-order theory can be used as the constraint solver, does this mean that we can use guarded hypergraph rewriting to implement any first-order theory?

+# 6. Concurrent Constraint Logic Programming

+In CCLP, concurrently executing processes communicate via a common constraint store.
+The processes are defined by predicates.
+Constraints take the role of (partial) messages and variables take the role of communication channels.

+**Xie:** Maybe we can implement this using couchdb-like revison.

+**Xie:** Since constraints can only increase, maybe we can use the propagator model of Sussman.

+# 7. Constraint Handling Rules

+**Xie:** We let rules guarded by predicates instead of built-in constraints.

+**Xie:** Is it really necessary to distinguish simplification rules from propagation rules?

+- Maybe by distinguishing them we can view constraints as linear resource, instead of dedup multiple occurance of the same constraint.

+CHR is not hypergraph rewriting, because the state consists of goals and constraints, and a rule can only match atoms in goals but not in constraints.

+- Is there a transition that move atoms from constraints back to goals?

+The `Propagate` transition is like the `Simplify` transition, except that it keeps the constraints `E` in the state.
+Trivial non-termination is avoided by not applying a rule a second time to the same constraints.

+- **Xie:** Not that a `Propagate` rule is a linear resource that can only be applied once, but that it can only be applied to the same constraints once.

+- **Xie:** Also note that there is no dedup on the constraints store, viewed a labelled hypergraph, this means multiple edges of the same labelled is allowed.

+# 8. Constraint Systems and Constraint Solvers

+# 9. Boolean Algebra B

+# 10. Rational Trees RT

+# 11. Linear Polynomial Equations R

+# 12. Finite Domains FD

+# 13. Non-linear Equations I

 # A. Foundations from Logic